josiahbergen/josiahbergen/README.md

-👋 hello!
+👋 Hello!

-- 17 y/o programmer from vancouver
+- 17 y/o programmer from Vancouver
-- i enjoy making thing people might like!
+- I enjoy making things people might like!
-- my most competent languages are js and python
+- My most competent languages are javascript and python
-- i also use gamemaker, am currently working on a multiplayer rpg of sorts
+- I also use GameMaker Studio 2, I'm currently working on a multiplayer rpg of sorts

-there probably isn't much of interest on my profile... but you can have a look around if you want.
+There probably isn't much of interest on my profile... but you can have a look around if you want.

 </div>